cockroachdb/docs/v22.1/alter-type.md

 {% include {{ page.version.version }}/misc/schema-change-stmt-note.md %}

 {{site.data.alerts.callout_info}}
-- When you drop a value, CockroachDB searches through all of the rows that could contain the enum value, which could take a long time.
-Therefore, you can [cancel](cancel-job.html) `ALTER TYPE` [schema change jobs](online-schema-changes.html) that drop values.
+You can only [cancel](cancel-job.html) `ALTER TYPE` [schema change jobs](online-schema-changes.html) that drop values.
+This is because when you drop a value, CockroachDB searches through every row that could contain the `ENUM` value, which could take a long time.

-- All other `ALTER TYPE` schema change jobs are non-cancellable.
+All other `ALTER TYPE` schema change jobs are non-cancellable.
 {{site.data.alerts.end}}

 ## Synopsis